SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

 * Building process can take a lot of time
 * Docker images can be large

 For this reason we want to move both the building process and the storage of images to the cloud.
-In GCP the service for this is called [Artifact registry](https://cloud.google.com/artifact-registry), formerly known as Container registry.
+In GCP the two services that we are going to use for this is called [Cloud Build](https://cloud.google.com/build) for building the containers in the cloud and [Artifact registry](https://cloud.google.com/artifact-registry) for storing the images afterwards.

+??? warning "Artifact registry vs Container registry"

+    Prior to May 2024 the default way of storing docker images in GCP was through the `Container registry`.
+However, services in GCP are constantly being updated and improved.
+Therefore, the `Container registry` was replaced by the `Artifact registry` which is generalized registry for not only storing docker images but also other types of packages content like Python packages.

 ### ❔ Exercises